nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 I laid the burlap over the back of one of my frames and started stapling from one corner to another.
 Be sure to pull your fabric tight as you go.
 I went slowly to make sure the fabric was coming out even.

 ### Mounting

+An extra set of hands really helps when it's time to hang the doors.